Ambiaence/cardio_for_anki/documentation/cardio.md

 Packages that pertain the process itself.
 Think the GUI, card creation data, and internal state of things.

 ## controller
 Packages that handle communication with processes other than Cardio be it offline or online.
-Text to speech clients on the system, ankiconnect, and general file management.
+Text to speech clients on the system, ankiconnect, and general file management as it pertains to the operating system.

 ## temporary
-Holds resourcese that are to be put into anki cards.
+Holds resources that are to be put into anki cards.